Ordered Processing¶

 In the example above:

-ordered.enabled: trueenables ordered processing pipeline-wide.limits.readBatchSize: 1is recommended so that each pod processes one message at a time, which is required for strict in-order guarantees.- The
+ordered.enabled: trueenables order-preserving processing pipeline-wide.limits.readBatchSize: 1is required so that each pod processes one message at a time, which is essential for strict in-order guarantees.- The

 cat(Map) andout(Sink) vertices each havepartitions: 3, so they will run with exactly 3 replicas. - Source vertices (

-in-1,in-2) are always ordered and require no extra configuration.
+in-1,in-2) always preserve input order and require no extra configuration. - Because